kmatarese/glide/README.md

 to the logging nodes in parallel processes.
 Using split=False (default) would have passed the entire 60 rows to each logging node in parallel processes.
-Note that once you branch off into processes there is currently no way to reduce/join the glider back into the original process and resume single-process operation on the multiprocessed results.
-However, that can be achieved with threads:
+Note that once you branch off into processes there is currently no way to reduce/join the glider pipeline back into the original process and resume single-process operation on the multiprocessed results.
+However, that can be achieved with threads if necessary:

 ```python
 glider = Glider(